super-chao1997/Cerebrum/README.md

 - `<your_agent_folder_path>`: The path to your agent's folder
 - `<task_input>`: The task you want your agent to perform

-## 🔧Develop and customize new tools
+## 🔧Develop and Customize New Tools
 ### Tool Structure
 Similar as developing new agents, developing tools also need to follow a simple directory structure:
 ```